sqlitecloud/sdk/JS/README.md

 `async createChannel(channelName, ifNotExist = true)`|Uses **main WebSocket** to create a new channel with the specified name.
 On command exectution success returns the `response`, if not return error.
 `async removeChannel(channelName)`|Uses **main WebSocket** to remove the channel with the specified name.
 On command exectution success returns the `response`, if not return error.
 `async exec(command)`|Uses **main WebSocket** to send commands.
 On command execution success returns the `response`, if not return error.
-`async notify(channel, payload)`|Invoked after connection sends notification through the **main WebSocket**.
-On command exectution success returns the `response`, if not return error.
+`async notify(channel, payload)`|Uses **main WebSocket** to send notification to an avaible channel for the current SQLite Cloud cluster.
+On notification exectution success returns the `response`, if not return error.
-`async listenChannel(channel, callback)`|Invoked after connection send through the **main WebSocket** the request to start listening for incoming message on the selected channel.
-It is on the first channel listen request that the SDK open the **Pub/Sub WebSocket**.
-On the following request the SDK simply add the subscription to the supscriptionStack.
-For each registered channel is registered the callback to be invoked when a new message arrives.
+`async listenChannel(channel, callback)`|Uses **main WebSocket** to start listening for incoming message on the selected channel.
+On the first listenChannel request the SDK creates the **Pub/Sub WebSocket**.
+On the following listenChannel request the SDK simply adds the new subscription to the supscriptionStack.
+For each listend channel a callback is registered to be invoked when a new message arrives.
 The callback can be different for each channel.
-On command exectution success returns the `response`, if not return error.
+On listen execution success returns the `response`, if not return error.
-`async listenTable(channel, callback)`|Invoked after connection send through the **main WebSocket** the request to start listening for incoming message on the selected table.
-It is on the first table listen request that the SDK open the **Pub/Sub WebSocket**.
-On the following request the SDK simply add the subscription to the supscriptionStack.
-For each registered table is registered the callback to be invoked when a new message arrives.
-The callback can be different for each channel.
-On command exectution success returns the `response`, if not return error.
+`async listenTable(table, callback)`|Uses **main WebSocket** to start listening for incoming message on the selected table.
+On the first listenTable request the SDK creates the **Pub/Sub WebSocket**.
+On the following listenTable request the SDK simply adds the new subscription to the supscriptionStack.
+For each listend table a callback is registered to be invoked when a new message arrives.
+The callback can be different for each table.
+On listen execution success returns the `response`, if not return error.
-`async unlistenChannel(channel)`|Invoked after connection send through the **main WebSocket** the request to unlistening for incoming message on the selected channel.
-On command exectution success returns the `response`, if not return error.
+`async unlistenChannel(channel)`|Uses **main WebSocket** to stop listening for incoming message on the selected channel.
+On unlisten execution success returns the `response`, if not return error.
-`async unlistenTable(table)`|Invoked after connection send through the **main WebSocket** the request to unlistening for incoming message on the selected table.
-On command exectution success returns the `response`, if not return error.
+`async unlistenTable(table)`|Uses **main WebSocket** to stop listening for incoming message on the selected table.
+On unlisten execution success returns the `response`, if not return error.
 `requestsStackState()`|Returns the list of pending requests.
 `subscriptionsStackState()`|Returns the list of active subscriptions.